-The Do335 “Arrow” was the fastest piston-engined plane of WWII and it was an absolute beast to behold.
+The Do335 “Arrow” was the fastest piston-engined plane of WWII.
+Seen in person, it is a beast to behold.
 It stands more than 16 feet tall and a 6-foot tall man can walk under the nose without ducking.
 Heavily armed with two 20mm and three 30mm cannons, it was capable of speeds up to 475mph.
-Fortunately for the allies only a few were made because the factory and engine plant were repeatedly bombed.
+Fortunately for the allies only a few were made because the Dornier factory and engine plant were repeatedly bombed.
 There is one surviving example, restored by the Dornier company in 1975 which is now on display at the Udvar-Hazy museum in Washington DC alongside the only surviving Arado 234 jet bomber and the incredible He219 UHU (also available from Rabid Models!).

 The kit includes the foam parts needed to build this model, along with a fully detailed construction manual and some accessories such as carbon fiber and the pull-pull control system.
 The model is not assembled or painted, so the customer needs to supply glue, paint, and other hobby tools, servos, motors, and electronics in order to put it together.
 This model is designed for two 1300kv/1oz size brushless motors and 3-bladed 9×7 propellers (not included but available separately).

 This is a hand-cut kit (not laser-cut).
 It uses a single carbon-fiber rod spar (included).
 There is additional reinforcement for the tail area.
 Due to the two props being in line with each other, the model makes a distinct “howl” when flying and it requires a working dual rudder.